jjwillsc/DD2360HT22-FDD3360/GPU_Project-Final-Work/README.md

 | Thread Block Size of the Kernel | 128 |
 | Number of CUDA Streams         | 4 |

-The code can be execution as followed:
+The code can be executed as followed:

 ./lavaMD -boxes1d 160

 ## Profiling

-NVIDIA Nsight Systems and NVIDIA Nsight Compute was the main profiling tools used on Rodinia LavaMD2 CUDA baseline and optimized versions.
+As previously mentioned, NVIDIA Nsight Systems and NVIDIA Nsight Compute were used to collect profiling results.

-Usage:

 ### NVIDIA Nsight Systems